dr4k0nia/archived_dr4k0nia.github.io/_posts/2022-01-12-Some-thoughts-on-making-a-crackme.md

 We start with some basic checks that will abort the actual check if the key is null or not the correct length.
 The length check is already a hint to the reverser that the input needs to be the same length as `secret`.
 After these basic checks, we do some simple encryption using `input`.
 We iterate over each character of `input` performing some calculations then writing the result to `buffer`.
 <br>
 We compare the encrypted result that is stored in `buffer` with `secret`, which is our password encrypted by the same cipher.
 We do that by defining the integer variable `sum` which is zero.
 We do a loop and XOR each char of `buffer` with the char at the same index in `secret`, since a number xored with itself is always zero the result will be zero if the characters match.
-We take the result to perform a logical AND operation with `sum`, which will change the value of `sum` should the result be non-zero.
+We take the result to perform a logical OR operation with `sum`, which will change the value of `sum` should the result be non-zero.
 <br>
 If `buffer` equals `secret` the value of `sum` stays zero and we return the value of `input` which will end the while loop seen in the main function and output the solution.
 If they do not match we simply return null and the while loop continues.